Veusty13/deploy-local-AWS-infra/README.md

 - `Docker` : to packages code and its dependencies so the application runs quickly and reliably across computing environments
 - `postgres` : an open source object-relational database system

-# What do I need to install before using this repo ?
+# What do I need to use this repo ?

 - `Docker`
 - internet connection